Car, lorry and van involved in serious crash on A9

 A serious crash involving three vehicles led to a large emergency response with the road being closed for several hours.

-A lorry, a van and a car were involved in the collision on the A9 at the Keir roundabout south of Dunblane.
+A lorry, a Mercedes Sprinter van and a Honda Civic were involved in the collision on the A9 at the Keir roundabout south of Dunblane.

 Emergency services were called to the scene around 6.20pm on Thursday.